jcogs89/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-3-Analytics-Rules.md

 ### Exercise 2: Enable Microsoft incident creation rule

 Microsoft Sentinel is a cloud-native SIEM and as such, it acts as single pane of glass for alerts and event correlation.
-For this purpose, and to be able to ingest and surafce alerts from Microsoft Security Products, we create a **Microsoft incident creation rule**.
+For this purpose, and to be able to ingest and surface alerts from Microsoft Security Products, we create a **Microsoft incident creation rule**.
 In this exercise, we will review this feature and create one example rule with a filtering option to help the analyst deal with alert fatigue.

 1. In Microsoft Sentinel main page press on the **Analytics** section.